EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-user/aaa-user.md

 ##set aaa user

 Configures the password for an existing local AAA user account.
 This command prompts you for a new password.
-NOTE: AAA does not request confirmation of the new password, so you might want to test the new password before sending it to the user.
+NOTE: AAA does not request confirmation of the new password, so youmight want to test the new password before sending it to the user.

 ##Synopsys